 Bournemouth International Growth Programme

-Bournemouth International Growth (BIG) programme is a major economic growth plan focused on employment and development around Bournemouth Airport.
+The Bournemouth International Growth (BIG) Programme is a major economic growth plan focused on improving connectivity, easing congestion, protecting existing jobs and creating new ones in and around Bournemouth Airport and Wessex Fields.

 Governance of the BIG Programme is detailed here.

 What is the BIG programme going to do?

 From 2015 to 2021 the BIG Programme will:

 - Transform accessibility to and around Bournemouth Airport and Wessex Fields through extensive transport improvements

 - Release up to 60 hectares of prime, flexible employment land for high-quality new business premises at Aviation Business Park and 6 hectares at Wessex Fields

 - Provide the single largest employment opportunity in the south-east Dorset conurbation with the potential to create up to 10,000 new highly skilled jobs over the next decade

 - Generate up to £500 million of GVA into the area

 - Deliver around 350 new homes of which up to 50 per cent are affordable